DrSnowbird/uco-shacl-validator-docker/README.md

 # UCO-SHACL-Validator-Docker

+* (note) The UCO version used as default is using UCO Bug-Fix-153 branch's UCO shapes.
+Once the official next release of UCO SHACL shapes is published.
+You can re-run the bin/setup-validator-UCO-shapes-files.sh to use the latest UCO SHACL for this validator docker to use.

 * A SHACL Validator customized for UCO Ontology validation
 ```
 If [ you are looking for such a requirement as a Container ]: